krdav/SPURF/README.md

 SPURF is wrapped into an Rscript named `run_SPURF.R` that takes three inputs:

 1. an antibody heavy chain DNA sequence
-2. (optional) the basename for the two output files which are a position frequency matrix and a logo plot
+2. (optional) the basename for the two output files which are a substitution profile and a logo plot
 3. the model type (i.e. `l2` or `jaccard`).

 Example run: